Written by

 • 12th grade at age 17-18

-Many students who finish high school early look for ways to boost their credentials.
+Many students who graduate from high school early seek ways to enhance their credentials.
 If you’re considering further education, you might explore free courses with certificates to gain valuable skills at no cost.

 State-Wise High School Graduation Age